Exabyte-io/documentation/docs/cli/actions/overview.md

 Python environments are the object of a [dedicated discussion](create-python-env.md).

-## List Clusters
+## List Clusters and Cluster Nodes

-The [computing clusters](../../infrastructure/clusters/overview.md) available for use can be listed by entering the commands [explained here](list-clusters.md).
+The [computing clusters and nodes](../../infrastructure/clusters/overview.md) available for use can be listed by entering the commands [explained here](list-clusters.md).

-## List Cluster Nodes

-Similarly, the user can also list the available cluster nodes by entering [these commands](list-nodes.md).

 ## Check Quota and Balance